 - a) The external auditor of the Company is Reyes, Tacandong & Co.
 (RT & Co.).
-The Audit, Risk and Related Party Transactions Committee1 recommends to the Board of Directors the reappointment of the external auditor and the fixing of the audit fees.
+The Audit, Risk and Related Party Transactions Committee recommends to the Board of Directors the reappointment of the external auditor and the fixing of the audit fees.
 The Board of Directors and stockholders approve the reappointment of the external auditor. - b) Representatives of RT & Co. for the current year and for the most recently completed fiscal year are expected to be present at the Annual Stockholders' Meeting.
 They will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
-Pursuant to the general requirements of SRC Rule 68 Par 3(b)(iv) on "Compliance with the Seven (7) Year Rotation of External Auditor", Ms. Haydee M. Reyes was replaced by Ms. Michelle M. Cruz as Partner-in-Charge for 2023 audit. - c) There are no disagreements with our independent auditors on any matter of accounting principles or practices, financial statement disclosures, or auditing scope or procedure. - d) The consolidated fees billed for the audit of the Company's annual financial statements amounted to P1.3 million in 2023, 2022, and 2021. - e) There are no professional services rendered by the external auditor for tax accounting, compliance, advice, planning and any other form of tax services for the last two fiscal years.
+Pursuant to the general requirements of SRC Rule 68 Par 3(b)(iv) on "Compliance with the Seven (7) Year Rotation of External Auditor", Ms. Michelle M. Cruz is eligible as Partner-in-Charge for 2024 audit. - c) There are no disagreements with our independent auditors on any matter of accounting principles or practices, financial statement disclosures, or auditing scope or procedure. - d) The consolidated fees billed for the audit of the Company's annual financial statements amounted to P1.3 million in 2024, 2023 and 2022. - e) There are no professional services rendered by the external auditor for tax accounting, compliance, advice, planning and any other form of tax services for the last two fiscal years.
 There is no other assurance and related services rendered by the external auditor.
 There are no other services provided by the external auditor other than the services reported above.